 An insurance company shall be registered as a Public Limited Company.
-A foreign insurer may not carry on business in Cambodia without establishing a locally incorporated company meeting this requirement, i.e. a branch of a foreign insurer is not permitted.
+A foreign insurer may not carry on business in Cambodia without establishing a locally incorporated company meeting this requirement, however a branch of a foreign insurer is permitted through a licensing procedure from the IRC.